MicrosoftDocs/sql-docs/docs/relational-databases/query-processing-architecture-guide.md

 When a user process inserts an execution plan into the cache, the user process sets the current cost equal to the original query compile cost; for ad-hoc execution plans, the user process sets the current cost to zero.
 Thereafter, each time a user process references an execution plan, it resets the current cost to the original compile cost; for ad-hoc execution plans the user process increases the current cost.
 For all plans, the maximum value for the current cost is the original compile cost.

 When memory pressure exists, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] responds by removing execution plans from the plan cache.
 To determine which plans to remove, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] repeatedly examines the state of each execution plan and removes plans when their current cost is zero.
-An execution plan with zero current cost is not removed automatically when memory pressure exists; it is removed only when the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] examines the plan and the current cost is zero.
-When examining an execution plan, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] pushes the current cost towards zero by decreasing the current cost if a query is not currently using the plan.
+An execution plan with zero current cost isn't removed automatically when memory pressure exists; it is removed only when the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] examines the plan and the current cost is zero.
+When examining an execution plan, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] pushes the current cost towards zero by decreasing the current cost if a query isn't currently using the plan.

 The [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] repeatedly examines the execution plans until enough have been removed to satisfy memory requirements.
 While memory pressure exists, an execution plan may have its cost increased and decreased more than once.
 When memory pressure no longer exists, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] stops decreasing the current cost of unused execution plans and all execution plans remain in the plan cache, even if their cost is zero.

 The [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] uses the resource monitor and user worker threads to free memory from the plan cache in response to memory pressure.
 The resource monitor and user worker threads can examine plans run concurrently to decrease the current cost for each unused execution plan.
 The resource monitor removes execution plans from the plan cache when global memory pressure exists.
 It frees memory to enforce policies for system memory, process memory, resource pool memory, and maximum size for all caches.

-The maximum size for all caches is a function of the buffer pool size and cannot exceed the maximum server memory.
+The maximum size for all caches is a function of the buffer pool size and can't exceed the maximum server memory.
 For more information on configuring the maximum server memory, see the `max server memory` setting in `sp_configure`.

 The user worker threads remove execution plans from the plan cache when single cache memory pressure exists.
 They enforce policies for maximum single cache size and maximum single cache entries.

 The following examples illustrate which execution plans get removed from the plan cache:

 - An execution plan is frequently referenced so that its cost never goes to zero.
-The plan remains in the plan cache and is not removed unless there is memory pressure and the current cost is zero.
+The plan remains in the plan cache and isn't removed unless there is memory pressure and the current cost is zero.
-- An ad-hoc execution plan is inserted and is not referenced again before memory pressure exists.
+- An ad-hoc execution plan is inserted and isn't referenced again before memory pressure exists.
 Since ad-hoc plans are initialized with a current cost of zero, when the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] examines the execution plan, it will see the zero current cost and remove the plan from the plan cache.
-The ad-hoc execution plan remains in the plan cache with a zero current cost when memory pressure does not exist.
+The ad-hoc execution plan remains in the plan cache with a zero current cost when memory pressure doesn't exist.

 To manually remove a single plan or all plans from the cache, use [DBCC FREEPROCCACHE](../t-sql/database-console-commands/dbcc-freeproccache-transact-sql.md).
 [DBCC FREESYSTEMCACHE](../t-sql/database-console-commands/dbcc-freesystemcache-transact-sql.md) can also be used to clear any cache, including plan cache.
 Starting with [!INCLUDE[sssql15-md](../includes/sssql16-md.md)], the `ALTER DATABASE SCOPED CONFIGURATION CLEAR PROCEDURE_CACHE` to clear the procedure (plan) cache for the database in scope.